laurivaltteri/very-hsl/README.md

-# Send HSL high frecuency data to DB in AWS
+# Send HSL high frequency data to DB in AWS